 Sleep problems are very common in people with schizophrenia spectrum disorders, and are linked to worse symptoms and poorer functioning.
 The dysregulation of circadian rhythm so commonly experienced by people with these conditions can also significantly interfere with social inclusion and pursuit of vocational and social goals.
 Despites this there is a lack of evidence based clinical guidance for the management of sleep problems in this population, and availability of non-pharmacological sleep interventions remains poor within secondary care mental health services.

-Phase one of this project is a systematic review and meta-analysis, regarding interventions which alter light exposure patterns to improve sleep in population with circadian dysregulation.
-(Protocol available here: https://www.crd.york.ac.uk/prospero/display_record.asp?ID=CRD42017072387)
+Phase one of this project involved two systematic reviews and meta-analysis, regarding interventions which alter light exposure patterns to improve sleep in populations with circadian dysregulation.
+The meta-analysis examined intervention effects, and the review with mixed methods narrative synthesis examiend acceptability and adherence related factors in these interventions.

-Phase two will involve a Delphi study, to develop the intervention.
-Expert and stakeholder perspectives will be sought from mental health occupational therapists, sleep experts, patients and carers, and service managers and care co-ordinators.
+Phase two involved a Delphi study, to develop the intervention.
+Expert and stakeholder perspectives were sought from mental health occupational therapists, sleep experts, mental health experts, patients and carers.

-During phase three the intervention will then be evaluated through a mixed methods feasibility study.
-Qualitative data will be gathered by trained service user researchers before and after intervention, and analysed using Framework Analysis.
+Phase three will evaluated the intervention developed, through a mixed methods feasibility study.
+Qualitative data will be gathered by a qualitative researcher with lived experience before and after intervention, and analysed using Framework Analysis.
 The study will evaluate acceptability, and feasibility of larger scale testing.
+For more information visit: https://sleepot.org/l-dart-fitsz/

 Results will inform further development or larger scale testing of this intervention.
 Data from this study will also support the development of a short training package to enable mental health occupational therapists to deliver this intervention.
-In the mid-term it is the aim for this line of research to lead to in the widespread availability of an effective, non-pharmacological, first line treatment for sleep problems in this population.
+It is the aim for this research to lead to in the widespread availability of an effective, non-pharmacological, first line treatment for sleep problems in this population.

 Occupational Therapist, Adults of Working Age, Acute Inpatient Wards, South Manchester Mental Health & Social Care Trust9 Jan 2012